danielaparker/jsoncons/README.md

 jsoncons is a modern C++, header-only library for constructing [JSON](http://www.json.org).
 It supports

-- Parsing JSON-like text or binary (e.g. CBOR) data formats into an unpacked represenation that defines an interface for accessing and modifying that data.
+- Parsing JSON-like text or binary (e.g. CBOR) data formats into an unpacked representation that defines an interface for accessing and modifying that data.

 - Serializing the unpacked representation into different JSON-like text or binary data formats.